Claire Dean

 Tour through the Sacred Valley

 The Sacred Valley Day Tour from Cusco will take you along the traditional route, you will meet Quechua-speaking residents, wearing traditional costumes, working your fields in the same way they have done so for generations.
-You will pass through Andean villages built during colonial times, ancient Inca settlements, and visit traditional markets, Inca temples, and city squares, in the middle of a valley that was sacred to the Incas.
+You will pass through Andean villages built during colonial times, and ancient Inca settlements, and visit traditional markets, Inca temples, and city squares, in the middle of a valley that was sacred to the Incas.
 However, to visit the main archaeological remains of the Sacred Valley, you will need to buy the Cusco tourist ticket.

 Pisaq Archaeological Site